Food marketing: Place

 Place refers to the distribution and warehousing efforts necessary to move a food from the manufacturer to a location where a consumer can buy it.
 It can also refer to where the product is located in a retail outlet (e.g., the end of an aisle; the top, bottom, or middle shelf; in a special display case, etc.)

-The food marketing system in the United States is an amazingly flexible one.
+The food marketing system in the United States is a flexible one.
 Consumer focus helps marketers anticipate the demands of consumers, and production focus helps them respond to changes in the market.
 The result is a system that meets and influences the ever-changing demands of consumers.

 Place refers to the activities that organisations go about in order to make its food product available to its consumers.
 This encompasses the distribution necessary to move a food product from the manufacturer to a location where it can be purchased by the consumer.
 Product location in a store is also a definition of place in the marketing mix.
-For example, a particular place in an aisle, a shelf or a display in a supermarket (Helm & Gritsch, 2014).
+For example, a particular place in an aisle, a shelf or a display in a supermarket.

 Segmentation

-In order to market its food products, an organisation must first understand whether its product will satisfy the consumer's needs better than competitors do (Noori, 2015).
+In order to market its food products, an organisation must first understand whether its product will satisfy the consumer's needs better than competitors do.
 In order to achieve this, an organisation must understand the four types of segmentation.

 Geographic

-An organisation must understand where it is marketing its food products to in a geographical sense (Schlanger & Maas, 2013).
-Clarifying this will help an organisation to grasp which food products will satisfy the needs of a particular consumer culture (Adeigbe, Baldwin, Gallion, Grier & Ramirez, 2015).
-For example, researching whether the consumer lives in America or Asia; or, whether the consumer lives in a city or a rural area (Schlanger & Maas, 2013).
+An organisation must understand where it is marketing its food products to in a geographical sense.
+Clarifying this will help an organisation to grasp which food products will satisfy the needs of a particular consumer culture.
+For example, researching whether the consumer lives in America or Asia; or, whether the consumer lives in a city or a rural area.
 By understanding these aspects, the organisation will be able to identify that a consumers' food needs differ depending on where they live.

 Demographic

-A food organisation must understand the demographic segment that it will be marketing towards (David, Schramm-Kelin, Rank & Wanger, 2015).
-Factors that must be considered are a consumer's age, gender, education, social class, income, religion and ethnicity (Quinn & Dibb, 2010).
+A food organisation must understand the demographic segment that it will be marketing towards.
+Factors that must be considered are a consumer's age, gender, education, social class, income, religion and ethnicity.
 All of these aspects can impact whether the consumer will prefer one food product over another.

 Psychographic

 A food organisation must understand its consumer psychographic.
-Factors such as lifestyle, personalities, opinions, activities and interests of its potential consumers must considered (Schlanger & Maas, 2013).
+Factors such as lifestyle, personalities, opinions, activities and interests of its potential consumers must considered.
 Identifying these aspects can help an organisation to improve its food products.

 Behaviour

-A food organisation must understand how its consumers may behave towards a food product (David, Schramm-Kelin, Rank & Wanger, 2015).
-For example, information researching the benefits sought, frequency of food purchase, attitude towards the food product and nutritional knowledge of the product are all beneficial (Noori, 2015).
+A food organisation must understand how its consumers may behave towards a food product.
+For example, researching the benefits they seek, the frequency of purchase, attitudes towards the food product, and their nutritional knowledge cab be beneficial.